-When it snows, the City's clears more then 506 lane km of roads - over four priority one routes and three priority two routes.
+When it snows, the City clears more than 506 lane km of roads - over four priority one routes and three priority two routes.
 To accomplish this, crews work 24 hours, seven days a week.
 Our goal is to provide the highest level of service at the lowest cost.

 Crews begin plowing when snow has accumulated to five centimetres and/or drifting has occurred.
 Winter materials are applied to roads after they are plowed, with emphasis on intersections, corners, hills, school zones, playground zones and other known problem areas.
 The materials used are environmentally safe and depend on road and weather conditions.

 The City of Airdrie has launched an interactive road conditions map, so the public can view which roads have been plowed and when they were last cleared.

 Roads are addressed based on a priority system to ensure the highest traffic roadways are maintained first.
 Priorities are established to provide the greatest benefit to the majority of the travelling public.